 Pedestrian Street Furniture Green Motor Vehicle Bicycle Parking Preferred accomodation for pedestrians is a multi-use path set back from the street.
 Amenities such as transit shelters, seating, pedestrian- scale lighting, wayfinding signage, public art, and kiosks are desireable.
 Transit stops should connect to the sidewalk and/or multi-use trail.
 The green zone should be a minimum of20' to accomodate the "clear zone" and to provide adequate buffer between pedestrians and motorists.
 Medians should be landscaped and permeable but remain accessible to pedestrians.
+Travel lanes should be 11'-12' wide.
 Parkways should not have continuous left-turn lanes but instead be separated by a median wherever feasible.
-Medians should be a also appropriate and may better serve experienced On-street parking should not be permitted along parkways.
+Medians should be a minimum of 17' wide.
+Shoulders are allowable on an urban parkway if appropriate. also appropriate and may better serve experienced On-street parking should not be permitted along parkways.
 Instead park and ride lots served by transit should be provided.